Islamic design

 A hawk eating

 The birds are either taken as young from their nests or trapped abroad as mature birds.
 Normally the falconer spends all his time with his birds in the same manner as has been practised for centuries because it is only when trust and understanding has developed between the falconer and his bird that the sport of hunting can really take place.
 The birds are well treated, living and travelling with their handlers in some degree of comfort, and owners spend much of their time in season handling the birds and talking about them with friends.
+This often takes place inside with the wakr on which the birds stand being stuck into a sand-filled concrete building block, or similar support on the terrazzo or marble finished floor and the bird wearing its traditional burq’a designed to keep it calm by preventing its natural tendency to scan for prey.
+This pair of photographs illustrate two of these devices and are of relatively standard design.
+Some burq’a can be extremely expensive, their cost related to the value of the bird they hood, some of which are extremely expensive.

-Hawks sitting in the desert A hawk
+Hawks sitting in the desert

-Falconer’s gauntlet and bird trap A primed bird trap
+Falconer’s gauntlet and bird trap

 It is common to find birds sitting inside people’s houses, perhaps with a saluqi or two lying nearby, or to spot them in the back of cars being driven for viewing and potential sale.
 It used to be relatively common to see a row of birds on poles across the back of cars being taken between potential clients.
-It was fascinating to catch a glimpse of a row of small heads in the back of an expensive car as they were taken around in comfort.
+It was fascinating to catch a glimpse of a row of small heads in the back of an expensive car as they were driven around in comfort.

 A saluqi with desert hare

 The saluqi is a beautiful dog and appears to be ideally suited to hunting and, like the camel, to life in the desert.
 Sulqan have been used for thousands or year and are valued for their breeding in a similar way to that of shaheen and Arabian horses.
 Their training begins at about three months when they are exercised and trained to accept a fairly hard diet because, in traditional desert life, they are expected to eat anything that comes along due to the lack of availability of a regular diet.
 They are not made pets of as are dogs in the West, though there is considerable affection for them, particularly by children.
 But the real love of sulqan are running and hunting, traditionally for ghazaal but nowadays mostly for the arnab or desert hare.
 Here a saluqi begins to slow down having just caught an arnab.
+A little more has been written about the treatment of salaq on the next page.

 go to top of page